-In 1911 Owen matriculated at London University, but after failing to receive a scholarship, he spent a year as a lay assistant to a vicar in Oxfordshire.
-In 1913 he went on to teach in France at the Berlitz School of English, where he met the poet M. Laurent Tailhade.
+In 1911, Owen matriculated at London University, but after failing to receive a scholarship, he spent a year as a lay assistant to a vicar in Oxfordshire.
+In 1913, he went on to teach in France at the Berlitz School of English, where he met the poet Laurent Tailhade.
 He returned from France in 1915 and enlisted in the Artists Rifles.
 After training in England, Owen was commissioned as a second lieutenant in the Manchester Regiment in 1916.

-He was wounded in combat in 1917 and, diagnosed with shell shock, was evacuated to Craiglockhart War Hospital near Edinburgh.
-There he met another patient, poet Siegfried Sassoon, who served as a mentor and introduced him to well-known literary figures such as Robert Graves and H. G. Wells.
+Owen was wounded in combat in 1917 and, diagnosed with shell shock, was evacuated to Craiglockhart War Hospital near Edinburgh.
+There, he met another patient, poet Siegfried Sassoon, who served as a mentor and introduced him to well-known literary figures such as Robert Graves and H. G. Wells.

-Owen rejoined his regiment in Scarborough in June 1918, and in August, he returned to France.
+Owen rejoined his regiment in Scarborough in June 1918, and, in August, he returned to France.
 In October he was awarded the Military Cross for bravery at Amiens.
 He was killed on November 4, 1918, while attempting to lead his men across the Sambre-Oise canal at Ors.
-He was 25 years old.
+He was twenty-five years old.
 The news reached his parents on November 11, Armistice Day.

-While few of Owen’s poems appeared in print during his lifetime, the collected Poems of Wilfred Owen, with an introduction by Sassoon, was published in December 1920.
-Owen has since become one of the most admired poets of World War I. A review of Owen’s poems published on December 29, 1920, just two years after his death, read, “Others have shown the disenchantment of war, have unlegended the roselight and romance of it, but none with such compassion for the disenchanted nor such sternly just and justly stern judgment on the idyllisers.”
+While few of Owen’s poems appeared in print during his lifetime, The Collected Poems of Wilfred Owen (New Directions, 1963), with an introduction by Sassoon, was first published in December 1920 and reissued several times.
+Owen has since become one of the most admired poets of World War I. A review of Owen’s poems published on December 29, 1920, just two years after his death, read, “Others have shown the disenchantment of war, have unlegended [sic] the roselight and romance of it, but none with such compassion for the disenchanted nor such sternly just and justly stern judgment on the idyllisers.”